 A recent policy brief by the Institute on Community Integration at The University of Minnesota estimated that at the current rate of closure, all large state-run I/DD facilities could either close or limit service to fewer than 15 people per setting by 2025.3 The trend of continued facility closures means the number of people with I/DD living in smaller person-centered community settings will continue to grow, placing increased responsibility on more community-based providers and health plans to better serve people with I/DD.
 Enhanced care coordination strategies, increased caregiver support options, and improved awareness within provider networks must be part of the plan to further support the unique health care needs of people with I/DD.

-This webinar will discuss strategies for providing coordinated care for individuals with I/DD, including person-centered medical assessment considerations for individuals with I/DD, risk stratification strategies to drive interventions, and family or caregiver support, education, and outreach.
-Speakers will describe the current gaps in care for individuals with I/DD and share strategies for delivering person-centered care for individuals with I/DD through use of interdisciplinary teams (IDTs) and innovative care coordination models.
-The event will conclude with an opportunity for participants to ask the featured speakers questions during a live Q&A session.
+This webinar discusses strategies for providing coordinated care for individuals with I/DD, including person-centered medical assessment considerations for individuals with I/DD, risk stratification strategies to drive interventions, and family or caregiver support, education, and outreach.
+Speakers describe the current gaps in care for individuals with I/DD and share strategies for delivering person-centered care for individuals with I/DD through use of interdisciplinary teams (IDTs) and innovative care coordination models.
+The event concludes with an opportunity for participants to ask the featured speakers questions during a live Q&A session.

 - Describe the current gaps in care for individuals with I/DD;

 - Provide strategies for delivering person-centered care for individuals with I/DD through use of innovative care coordination models; and